 The Global Response of the Terrestrial Magnetosphere During Storms and Substorms is an upcoming RAS discussion meeting to be held on 08 February 2019 at the Royal Astronomical Society at Burlington House.
 This meeting will include an invited talk from Elena Kronberg (Max-Planck Institute for Solar System Research).

-If you are interested in attending, you can visit the page for the meeting on the RAS's website, where the final version of the programme and abstracts will be uploaded at a future date.
-The preliminary programme and preliminary list of abstracts are available here on the MIST website.
+If you are interested in attending, you can visit the page for the meeting on the RAS's website.
+The programme and list of abstracts are available here on the MIST website.

 The meeting is co-convened by Jasmine Sandhu (MSSL/UCL), Hayley Allison (BAS/Cambridge), Maria-Theresia Walach (Lancaster) and Clare Watt (Reading), and the the description of the meeting is as follows:

 The magnetosphere is a highly variable environment, and the occurrence of storms and substorms result in the dramatic reconfiguration and redistribution of energy within the system.
 Understanding the conditions under which these events take place, the response of the magnetosphere, and the causes of the high variability observed is an area of active research.